YARDSCAPING

 DIVERSITY

-Diverse plant species with attention to seasonal bloom times, re-seeding annuals, fruiting perennials, and low-water diversity to keep water bills affordable and the eco-system thriving!
+Diverse plant species with attention to seasonal bloom times, re-seeding annuals, fruiting perennials, and low-water needs to keep water bills affordable and the eco-system thriving!
+Hit that image to see it bigger.

 CONCEPTUAL